 Duration: June 26 - Aug.
 18 (8 weeks).
+Participants may be able to adjust the duration of their participation, to accommodate their schedule at their home academic institution; contact Janka at email@example.com with questions.
 Participants will have the option to extend their paid laboratory research participation by up to 2 weeks (10 weeks total).

 Programming: Extensive training and mentoring (by faculty, postdoctoral researchers and graduate students) in cutting-edge materials science research is accompanied by weekly research seminars, industrial field trips, professional development workshops (safety and research ethics, science communication, information

 Expectations: Full-time commitment to extensive lab work and engagement in program activities.

 Support: $900/week stipend (stipend includes allowance for meals*).
 The program additionally provides on-campus housing and reimbursement of travel expenses up to $500.

 This research program is open to K-12 and junior/community college educators with programmatic focus on STEM who are citizens or permanent residents of the US or US territories, as stipulated by the NSF.

 UC San Diego and UC San Diego MRSEC are committed to the achievement of excellence and diversity among faculty, staff, and students.
 Women and minority applicants, veterans and persons with disabilities are strongly encouraged to apply to our NSF RET program.

 Note: No prior research experience is necessary.

 Submit your application on NSF ETAP application portal HERE.
 In addition to completing a registration form, you will be asked to select a potential MRSEC faculty mentor that best fits your interests, and to submit the following application materials: